-- Local full-time government-funded students with financial needs can apply for grants and loans from the Government Tertiary Student Finance Scheme – Publicly-funded Programmes (TSFS).
-Applications are means-tested and different amounts are awarded according to applicants’ family size, income and assets.
-Applicants receiving a Disability Allowance from the Social Welfare Department may be granted a special loan equivalent to 50% of the maximum loan in addition to the original entitlements.
+- Local full-time government-funded students with financial needs can apply for grants and loans from the Government Tertiary Student Finance Scheme - Publicly-funded Programmes (TSFS).
+Applications are means-tested and the amounts awarded will depend on the applicant’s family size, income and assets.
+Applicants receiving a Disability Allowance from the Social Welfare Department may be granted a special loan equivalent to 50% of the maximum loan in addition to his/her original entitlements.

 - The Commission on Poverty (CoP) approved on 27 March 2015 the allocation of funds from the Community Care Fund (CCF) for enhancing the academic expenses (AE) grant for post-secondary students with special educational needs (SEN) and financial needs in order to strengthen the support for these students.
-The CCF Programme will be implemented for three years from 2015/16 to 2017/18 academic year.
-At its meeting held on 21 June 2018, the CoP agreed to extend the programme for three academic years from 2018/19 till 2020/21.
+The CCF Programme will be implemented for three academic years, from 2015/16 to 2017/18.
+At its meeting held on 21 June 2018, the CoP agreed to extend the programme for another three academic years, from 2018/19 till 2020/21.
 The programme will continue to operate on its existing parameters.

 For more information, please visit: http://www.wfsfaa.gov.hk/sfo/en/postsecondary/ccf/sen/overview.htm.

 - All local students with financial needs can apply for a loan capped at the tuition fee level from the Government Non-means-tested Loan Scheme.
 Applications are non-means-tested and the interest will be charged once the loan is drawn down.